 - ¾ cup halved grape or cherry tomatoes

 - ½ cup canned, jarred, or frozen artichoke hearts (drained or thawed)

 - ¼ cup pitted and halved kalamata olives

 - 1 small avocado, peeled, pitted, and sliced

 - 1 cup cooked and cooled quinoa*

 For the Dressing:

-- Juice of 1 lemon
+- Juice of 1 lemon (about 3 tablespoons)

-- Salt & pepper to taste
+- Salt and black pepper to taste

 - In a large bowl, combine all of the salad ingredients.
 Set aside.